Expat Job Hunting Tips

 Go to employment resource centre and ask questions about the employment opportunities.
 Enrolling in a class or club can meet more people and have conversations including employment – related topics.
 Explore any government funded career counsellors, workshops, events, and programs.
 Volunteering is another way to make connections and gaining new skills.
 If you experience uncertainty about what your next steps would be, just start by taking small actions like seek out people and have conversations.

 International health insurance cover is an necessity and should be your top considerations when searching oversea job opportunities.
 The majority of countries around the world do not provide expats with free medical care.
-And many expat employers do not offer group benefit coverage.
+And many expat employers do not offer group benefit coverage and will ask you to obtain your own coverage.
 Even if you have local medical plan, you are not covered when you are outside the country of citizenship.
 In addition, the local coverage and healthcare system in your desired country may not be very good.
 So expats working abroad will need to get individual medical plan.
 You can also check with your employer to see if reimbursement available.

 Expat Financial offers a wide range of expatriate health insurance plans designed specifically for any expatriates of any nationality around much of the world.
 Our expat health insurance plans can also cover local nationals where conditions permit.
 It is crucial for every expat family to take the necessary action to ensure that their spouse and children’s health and well-being are protected and provided for via an appropriate level of expat insurance.